ankushc13/Pandemic-Data-Science/README.md

 ```

 ## Demo
-we have two folders which contains two different models for prediction of Covid-19
+we have two folders(Autoregression and Generalized_Inverse_Weibull_Model) which contains two different models for prediction of Covid-19
 each folder contains demo.py by which you can run demo, it will generate two graphs showing  results of prediction

 ```bash